 Business analytics requires a combination of mathematical/quantitative abilities and creative thinking.
 Describe a project you worked on, either as a student or professional, that demonstrates your analytical and creative problem-solving skills.
 Tell us why this project was interesting to you.
 (Maximum 750 words)

 I always find topics about optimization in supply chain & manufacturing intriguing because the advantages of attaining the optimum model allows companies to maximize their revenue.
 The most recent project that I find interesting is when I optimized Sayurbox’s B2C revenue, Indonesia’s biggest and oldest e-grocery startup focusing on delivering fresh daily necessities from suppliers to customers.
-What makes this project more interesting is we need to build new consumer habits on online grocery shopping without putting much reliance on promotions - an essential component of building a company that needs thorough thinking, and will be useful skills for me as an aspiring entrepreneur.
+What makes this project more interesting was that we needed to build new consumer habits on online grocery shopping without putting much reliance on promotions - an essential component of building a company that needs thorough thinking, and will be useful skills for me as an aspiring entrepreneur.

-My internship period in Sayurbox allowed me to analyze Sayurbox financial and operations for due diligence purposes of raising Series B. As I went through, something was off: the revenue from their B2B, their new business line, exceeds their B2C business which has been operating for several years.
+My internship period in Sayurbox allowed me to analyze Sayurbox's financial and operations for due diligence purposes of raising Series B funding.
+As I went through, something was off: the revenue from their B2B, their new business line, exceeds their B2C business which has been operating for several years.
 Logically, a pandemic should be an adequate moment to grow the customer base and become a huge contributor to their revenue because users are forced to do online shopping due to COVID-19.
-However, while Sayurbox’s customer base grew, their average basket size declined significantly because, as shown in user’s transaction data, users came to Sayurbox only to checkout for products under mega-discounts, such as Rp 1000 per kg of mangoes and avocados and Rp 3000 per kg for pears.
+However, while Sayurbox’s customer base grew, their average basket size declined significantly because, as shown in user’s transaction data, users came to Sayurbox only to checkout for products under mega-discounts.
 Well, who doesn’t love discounts?

 Utilizing mega-discount as a customer acquisition strategy may contribute to growing revenue in the short term, but it will never be a long term solution.
 Building a new lifestyle for the masses is not easy, and a mega-discount customer acquisition strategy will only make people come to Sayurbox because of cheap prices, not because they “need” Sayurbox for daily groceries shopping.
 While It is understandable that Sayurbox wants to use the fastest way of growing their customer base considering that more competitors in e-grocery space keep on coming, it ends up hurting the company’s financial runaway because the burn rate of doing mega-discounts definitely exceeds revenue generation, resulting in negative profit margin.